mhuebert/facebook-firebase-stream/README.md

 Multiple objects may be present at varying levels of the hierarchy.

-After denormalization, the same update looks like:
+The same, flattened update looks like:

 ```(js)
 {